-I love when we share stories and experiences of our childhoods, early marriages, careers, and raising kids.
+I love when we share stories and experiences of our childhoods, marriages, careers, and raising kids.
 We have the most interesting discussions!
 I am also surprised to find how much more alike than different we are.
 Three of us have sons who attended the same college — my beloved alma mater!

 I hope you’ll take the time, to let all the special people in your life, know how important they are to you this Valentine’s Day.

 Be sure to check out several other holiday tables at Decorating with Red Heart Ornaments for Valentines Day, In the Pink, and Meet Me at the Eiffel Tower Table.

 Are you planning any get togethers with friends?
 If so, what will you be serving?

 P.S.
 Two other recently releases movies we gals and our hubbies really liked are The Post and Darkest Hour.
 Historical movies, we knew the endings, and still found them nerve-racking and very suspenseful.
 I also think it really helped seeing Dunkirk before the Darkest Hour.
 Otherwise, you don’t see how Churchill’s plan actually worked.